Course Dates: 2-6 February 2015

 - Trainees will be asked to confirm they have health insurance that is internationally valid during their stay in Leuven.
 EU citizens can obtain a free European Health Insurance Card (EHIC).

 * A small number of places are reserved on each course for Belgian teachers or trainers.
-The cost for this week-long training course is 525 euros for them (plus 21% VAT), which includes all training and materials costs, coffees and lunches every day and two evening dinners.
+The cost for this week-long training course is 525 euros for them (plus 21% VAT), which includes all training and materials costs, coffees and lunches every day.

 To participate in a course, apply online.